nambro/solo-my-first-webpage/README.md

-# _{Axy Academy LE}_
+# _Axy Academy LE_

-#### _{An open source, Accessible Learning Environment}, {4.27.2017}_
+#### _An open source, Accessible Learning Environment}, 4.27.2017_

-#### By _**{Eric Nambo}**_
+#### By _**Eric Nambo**_

 ## Description

-_{Axy Academy is a Accessible Learning Environment (ALE), akin to popular Learning Management Systems.
-Axy Academy ALE is both a training resource for accessibility advocates, and a proof of concept for the next gen Learning Management System, dubbed (by me) the 'Accessible Learning Environment'.
+Axy Academy is a Accessible Learning Environment (ALE), akin to popular Learning Management Systems.
+Axy Academy ALE is both a training resource for accessibility advocates, and a proof of concept for the next gen Learning Management System, dubbed (by me) the *Accessible Learning Environment*.
 This concept class is a glimpse into the future of eLearning;

-ALE utilizes built in features that provide a universally designed, learner centric online class for students by giving instructors intuitive, content authoring and management tools to effortlessly produce and import accessible learning Materials. }_
+ALE utilizes built in features that provide a universally designed, learner centric online class for students by giving instructors intuitive, content authoring and management tools to effortlessly produce and import accessible learning Materials.

 ## Setup/Installation Requirements